enck/hotcrp-reviewer-stats/README.md

 (5) only "primary reviewers" assigned to papers.

 There are several known limitations (mostly due to information available in logs):
-- There is no clear way to determine which comments were author-visible
+- There is no clear way to determine which comments were author-visible.
-- If the shepherd is changed, there is double shepherd counting for that paper
+- If the shepherd is changed, there is double shepherd counting for that paper.

-## Downloading Files
+## Downloading Input Files from HotCRP

 Two files from each HotCRP instance are needed:
 - [prefix]-users.csv: Users -> Program committee -> selected all, Download: "Names and emails"